You get to make choices in your program.

 - The services you need to overcome the problems that brought you to us.

 - Who provides most of the services.

 - And you help decide how long you will be in the program.

 - Our staff gives you the information to feel confident when you face each choice.
 Think of us as your career consultants.

 - Early on, you and your counselor talk about the work problems caused by your disability.
 We call these your "barriers to employment."

 - Knowing your problems helps you and your counselor decide on steps to overcome

 them.
 It also helps you figure out what services you need to reach your job goal.

-- You and your counselor share responsibility
+- You and your counselor share responsibility for your choices.

 - Making choices in your program does not mean you can have anything you want.
 Your choices must make sense.
 They must give good value for their cost.
 And they must help you reach your job goal.